 To apply, please email Wendi Schnaufer, senior acquisitions editor at the University of Alabama Press (email@example.com), stating your interest and providing a brief bio and contact info.

 Habitat for Humanity of Tuscaloosa, a local affiliate of a world-wide, non-profit organization, transforms lives through home ownership and home repair for low-income families.
 HFHT seeks an intern who can help the organization convey its dynamic mission to our community through public relations and advertising, especially as it relates to social media publicity for the non-profit’s construction work, and for the ReStore (the organization’s building materials and furniture thrift store).
 Other duties may include developing press releases, e-mail communications, newsletters, fundraising letters, newspaper advertisements, and any other form of communication to further the Habitat mission.
 The internship may be either a single semester or an academic year, but a full academic year is preferred.

 Skills required for this position:

-The internship will be located in the HFHT office on 35th street and will start August 28th.
-The deadline for this internship is August 18th.
+The internship will be located in the HFHT office on 35th street and starts in August.
 To apply for this posting, email a resume to Ellen Potts.